wilsonality/f25-team2/doc/spartanslistSRS.md

 #### 3.2.2 Security
 * NFR5: The system shall not allow offer postage, request, or purchase to non-authorized users.
 * NFR6: The system shall not handle payment within the application.
+* NFR6: The system shall not store sensitive information in plain text.

 #### 3.2.3 Reliability
-* NFR7: The system shall be able to handle ten users at once.
+* NFR8: The system shall be able to handle thirty users at once.
-* NFR8: The system shall be able to display

 #### 3.2.4 Availability
 * NFR9: The system shall be available at all times.
 Maintenance will be scheduled during low traffic hours to impact user experiences as little as possible.